Layla Brown-Clark

-i am a journalist and photojournalist, reporting on my city and beyond about all things including news, arts and culture, entertainment, and other areas of interest!
+I am a print journalist and photojournalist, reporting on my city and beyond about all things including local news, arts and culture, etc.

 Popular brands like Baggu say strong shopper demand has them setting up shop in Chicago